Stephan-Voss/layoutium/README.md

 fileName = card3.layout.json
 </code>
 imageResolution is in dpi.
-Anything but CMYK for the colormodel will result in RGB.
+Anything but CMYK for colorModel will result in RGB.
 Images are saved as .jpeg for CMYK and .png for RGB (to allow transparency).
 Warning: This will delete anything currently onscreen!